- Student and Employer Responsibilities

 - Arrive on time

-- Arrange for a replacement during anticipated absences, you are responsible for finding a substitute
+- Arrange for a replacement during anticipated absences, if required by your unit or area

 Very rarely do we encounter any problems with student assistants; however, occasionally the behavior of a student assistant will require his or her supervisor to refer to the following statement on "Grounds for Dismissal."
 It is your responsibility to be aware of these dismissal conditions and procedures.
 If you have any questions, please direct them to your supervisor.